Academic Catalog

 57 total credits

 The History Major-Social Studies Concentration is an interdisciplinary program designed specifically for students pursuing teacher certification in social studies Grades 4-12.
 Certification to teach also requires completion of a series of Wisconsin Teacher Certification (DPI) requirements.
-See the Teacher Education section of this catalog for details.
-The History Major-Social Studies Concentration is a comprehensive major that fulfills both the major and minor requirements for graduation.
-Coursework in the concentration may also be used, where appropriate, to fulfill the university's University Studies requirements.
-Students majoring in the History Major-Social Studies Concentration are urged to work in close cooperation with their academic advisors to ensure efficient completion of the program.
+Requirements for Grades 4-12 teacher certification licensure are listed in the teacher education section of this catalog.
+The History/Social Studies (Grade 4-12) Major is a comprehensive major that fulfills both the major and minor requirements for graduation.
+Coursework in the concentration may also be used, where appropriate, to fulfill the university's General Education Requirements.
+Students majoring in the History/Social Studies (Grade 4-12) Major are urged to work in close cooperation with their academic advisors to ensure efficient completion of the program.

 UW-Superior education programs are approved by the Wisconsin Department of Public Instruction to fulfill licensure requirements for the state of Wisconsin.
 If you seek licensure in a state other than Wisconsin, please see the UW-Superior Institutional Certification Office web page for further information and assistance.